marcomiddeldorff/FiveM-RateLimiter/README.md

-# RateLimiter
+# Rate Limiter

 This script adds a rate limiting functionality to your FiveM server.
-With this script you'll be able to track too many requests to your server and put your players into a timeout if they exceed a configurable amount of requests per minute.
+With this script, you'll be able to track if any of your players made too many requests to your server and put your players into a timeout if they exceed a configurable amount of requests per minute.

 > ⚠️ **_NOTE:_** You will need some experience in FiveM development in order to use this script.
 I am happy to help you with implementing this script into your scripts but please make sure you have somewhat at least a small amount of knowledge.